arnaud4d/documentation/docs/ViewPro/vpDatabaseReferences.md

 4D View Pro allows you to use references to 4D database fields in your formulas.
 When displaying a 4D View Pro area, a field reference is replaced by the field value in the current record.
 A dynamic link is kept between the area and the 4D data: if the value of the field is changed, the 4D View Pro area will use the new value.

-For security reasons, only fields and tables that have been included in the database "virtual structure" (i.e. renamed using `SET TABLE TITLES` and `SET FIELD TITLES` commands and the * parameter) can be called in 4D View Pro areas.
+For security reasons, only fields and tables that have been included in the database "virtual structure" (i.e., renamed using `SET TABLE TITLES` and `SET FIELD TITLES` commands and the * parameter) can be called in 4D View Pro areas.

 ### Requirements

 To be called in a 4D View Pro formula, a 4D field must comply to the following requirements:

-*	the field belongs to the virtual structure of the database, i.e. it must be declared through the `SET TABLE TITLES` and/or `SET FIELD TITLES` commands with the * parameter (see example),
+*	the field belongs to the virtual structure of the database, i.e. it must be declared through the `SET TABLE TITLES` and/or `SET FIELD TITLES` commands with the \* parameter (see example),

 *	table and field names must be ECMA compliant (see [ECMA Script standard](https://www.ecma-international.org/ecma-262/5.1/#sec-7.6)),